DavidPnb/obsidian-notes/10-19 Desarrollo Personal, Profesional y Aprendizaje/14 Comunicacion y Habilidades Sociales MOC.md

 Marshall Rosenberg - Nonviolent Communication
 Tynan - Superhuman Social Skills
 Debra Fine - The Fine Art of Small Talk
+Dan Roam - The Back of the Napkin
 ___